AdaCore/learn/courses/advanced-spark/chapters/ghost_code.rst

 - Definition of ghost types/functions given in proof

-    - either in Why3 using External_Axiomatization
+    - either in Why3 using :ada:`External_Axiomatization`

     - or in an interactive prover (Coq, Isabelle, etc.)